Lumotheninja/express-local-library/README.md

     async_parallel([a, b], c)

 Passing functions which calls other functions within functions certainly creates a lot of confusion, but this is a concept in functional programming.
-Callbacks are really important in js as many functions in js runs asynchronously (You write some program to fetch data from Google, you don't know when it will return) .
+Callbacks are really important in js as many functions in JS runs asynchronously (You write some program to fetch data from Google, you don't know when it will return) .
 Callbacks are basically checkpoints where you can gather the results of the various functions that has been running asynchronously.
 A typical callback has the following form:

     callback: function (err, results) {
         if (err) {